awaken-behemoth/awaken-project/README.md

 # awaken-project

 A truly unique project.
 Awaken is a fully-featured production-ready scheduler.
 Its unicity lies in the diversity of technologies used to build it.
-Awaken is a representation of my passion for web development and my craving for knowledge.
+Awaken is a representation of my love for web development.

 The awaken project follows a microservices centered achitecture spread out trought multiple repository.